Talk That Talk (Twice song)

-"Talk That Talk" is a song recorded by South Korean girl group Twice.
-It was released on August 26, 2022, by JYP Entertainment and Republic Records as the lead single of the group's eleventh extended play, Between 1&2.
-The track was composed and arranged by Woo Min Lee "collapsedone" and Like (MRCH), with lyrics written by Danke.
+"Talk That Talk" is a song recorded by South Korean girl group Twice for their eleventh extended play, Between 1&2 (2022).
+The song was released on August 26, 2022, by JYP Entertainment and Republic Records as the album's lead single.
+It is a pop, bubblegum pop, and dance-pop song that incorporates 80s newtro-inspired production, composed by longtime collaborator Lee Woo-min "Collapsedone" and Like (Mrch).
+Written by Danke, the song revolves around a protagonist encouraging the other person to share everything on their mind.